Biological Incidents Awareness (AWR-118)

 • Public works personnel

-The target audience for the Train-the-Trainer version of this course is established trainers/instructors in academies, agencies or departments who are seeking to train participants by teaching the Indirect version of this course using course materials provided by LSU-NCBRT/ACE.
+The target audience for the Train-the-Trainer version of this course is established trainers/instructors in academies, agencies, or departments who are seeking to train participants by teaching the indirect version of this course using course materials provided by LSU NCBRT/ACE.

 The Indirect version of this course is commonly delivered as part of in-service or academy training to support continuing education.